These integration guides are not official documentation and the Strapi Support Team will not provide assistance with them.

 {/each}

-This code fetches articles from Strapi and displays them in your Svelte app.
 If you're unsure whether to use REST or GraphQL, consider reading about the REST vs GraphQL decision to make an informed choice that suits your project's needs.

 For more complex data needs, GraphQL offers precise control: